wwiecek/covstretch/README.md

 ## Setup

-All results can be replicated through the [run-all.R](run-all.R) script.
+All results can be replicated through the [run-all-cases.R](run-all-cases.R) script.

 The main scripts called are, in order: